How to Use an Eurail Train Pass to Plan an Epic European GetawayTravel Planning

-In some European countries (including the ever-popular travel destinations of France, Italy, Germany, and the UK), trains run just about everywhere.
+In some European countries (including the ever-popular travel destinations of France, Italy, Switzerland, Germany, and the UK), trains run just about everywhere.
 There’s an abundance of routes and departure times available, and it’s easy to make an Eurail pass work for you.

 Once you get further into Eastern Europe and parts of the Balkan peninsula, however, train travel is far less common, and you’re unlikely to be able to use your pass as frequently.

 … you want to introduce a bit of spontaneity to your trip.

 Even with an Eurail train pass in hand, you’re going to want to have some idea of where you’re going, especially for longer, more popular routes that require advance reservations.